“Is it okay to make my child hug people against his or her will?” NO, NO and NO!

 “And, if they are affectionate in general, except to someone they don’t spontaneously want to hug, it’s a red flag that parents should note.

 “Maybe they don’t want to hug Aunt Alice because she smells of cigarette smoke.

 “Or maybe they don’t want to hug Uncle Jim because he’s been touching them inappropriately.”

-Dr. Lieberman mentions that if parents have been giving a lot of affection to a child, but he or she is still not affectionate, this could signal a psychological condition such as autism.
+Dr. Lieberman mentions that if parents have been giving a lot of affection to a child, but he or she is still not affectionate, this could signal a neurodevelopmental condition such as autism.

 But nevertheless, Dr. Lieberman continues: “In no case should you try to force your child to hug anyone, even though it may be embarrassing for you at times.”

 Your child’s well-being always ranks higher than the alleged feelings of Aunt Alice, Uncle Freddy or that “nice lady.”

 For what it’s worth, I have never, in my entire life, felt disdain towards any parent simply because they did not order their child to give me a hug!

 Dr. Lieberman adds, “Forced hugs won’t teach your child to be compassionate or loving.
 Only your behavior towards them and towards the rest of the world will teach this.”

 When parents make kids give hugs, whose best interests are the parents considering?
 Their OWN!
 People want to make a good impression, and, in their minds, what better way to do that than to order kids to give a hug?